lab1092/blender-manual_ja/manual/modeling/meshes/mesh_structures.rst

 A vertex is primarily a single point or position in 3D space.
-It is usually invisible in rendering and in :guilabel:`Object mode`.
+It is usually invisible in rendering and in *Object mode*.
 Don't mistake the center point of an object for a vertex.
 It looks similar, but it's bigger and you can't select it. (*Vertex example*) shows the center point labeled as "\ ``A`` ".
 "\ ``B`` " and "\ ``C`` " are vertices.

-A simple way to create a new vertex is to click :kbd:`ctrl-lmb` in :guilabel:`Edit mode`.
+A simple way to create a new vertex is to click :kbd:`Ctrl-LMB` in *Edit mode*.
 Of course, as a computer screen is two-dimensional, Blender can't determine all three vertex coordinates from a single mouse click, so the new vertex is placed at the depth of the 3D cursor.
 Using the method described above, any vertices selected previously are automatically connected to the new ones by an edge.
-In the image above, the vertex labeled :guilabel:`C` is a new vertex added to the cube with a new edge added between in :guilabel:`B` and :guilabel:`C`.
+In the image above, the vertex labeled *C* is a new vertex added to the cube with a new edge added between in *B* and *C*.

 Edges